PND inspired me to write novels

 In such circumstances (if appropriate and safe to do so), I offered a follow-on appointment to enable continuity of care and an opportunity to build a relationship of trust.
 This enabled me to build on that trust until they felt able to discuss their issues with the GP or an appropriate health professional, be that a counsellor or a psychiatrist.

-During my 20 plus years as a practice sister, there was a number of successful outcomes using this approach.
+During my 20-plus years as a practicing sister, there were a number of successful outcomes using this approach.
 When I retired from my career, I drew on my experiences to raise awareness of mental health and associated conditions, through the media of fiction.

-My debut novel Alice raises awareness of how mental health can deteriorate when faced with a situation involving loss of empowerment and control.
+My debut novel Alice raises awareness of how mental health can deteriorate when faced with a situation involving a loss of empowerment and control.
 As the story of Alice unfolds, we watch the sunny, positive nature of Alice gradually crumble after a series of family incidents.
-Without realising, she spirals out of control with her drinking.
-This leads her away from home, where she falls deeper and deeper into the realms of alcoholism.
+Without realising it, she spirals out of control with her drinking.
+This leads her away from home, where she falls deeper and deeper into the realm of alcoholism.